 Judging by the photo that came with today’s press release, a buyer can now choose from a range of straps of different colors: something that looks like indigo to me, as well as red, white, orange, black, brown, and, yes: pink.
 The straps are not simply swapped at will but are accompanied by the same color accents on the silver dial.

 The hour-markers are painted with colors that match those of the straps and, to make them more readable in darkness, are complemented with tiny squares of Superluminova.
 The hands are also luminous, although I am not sure whether such a modest portion of lume will be adequate for a watch that is rated for the whole 500 meters of water resistance.

-Yes, this tiny monster is not just for show, like it is often the case with watches that are designed for women, but can actually be used as a real tool watch (of course, only in case if you won’t opt-in for a version with a diamond-set bezel) and may be used for serious diving if the lack of even a trace of Superluminova is not an issue for you.
+Yes, this tiny monster is not just for show, as it is often the case with watches that are designed for women, but can actually be used as a real tool watch (of course, only in case if you won’t opt-in for a version with a diamond-set bezel) and may be used for serious diving if the lack of even a trace of Superluminova is not an issue for you.

 Based on the well-known ETA Thermoline 965.652, the thermo-compensated (hence the name Thermoline) movement brings you the standard functionality of a three-hander spicing it a little with a date window at 3 hours.
 The movement is claimed to be around ten times more accurate than a typical quartz engine.

 I don’t want to make any comments regarding my opinion on the exterior since it was designed following the same lines as other Colt watches and you either like it or not.
 It is not deliberately massive, but it doesn’t look too fragile either.
 Its bezel with the traditional diving scale and a luminous dot at the “00” mark doesn’t look too thick and is easy to grip even with gloved hands.